There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 On paper, it looks clean.

-In reality, you just multiplied your complexity — for a product with zero users.
+In reality, you’ve just multiplied your complexity for a product with zero users.

-Here’s the pattern I’ve seen repeatedly when teams go microservices-first:
+A pattern I’ve seen again and again when teams go microservices-first:

 Week 1–2 You’re not building product.
 You’re building infrastructure: